 About Elegant Mushroom Lemon Basil Soup with Wild Rice:

 In some ways, those cheap little pamphlet-style cookbooks kind of shaped my early cooking style.
-I had a knack for picking recipes out that had a bit of “elegance” to them but were still easily enough (and cheap enough) to make when living on a barely over the minimum wage budget.
-And friends and family (my Mom loved this recipe I passed on to her) and co-workers at potlucks started complimenting me and cooks thrive on that, amirite?
+I had a knack for picking recipes out that had a bit of “elegance” to them but were still easy enough (and cheap enough) to make with limited skills and when living on a barely over the minimum wage budget.
+And friends and family (my Mom loved this recipe when I passed it on to her) and co-workers at potlucks started complimenting me and cooks thrive on that, amirite?

 Making Elegant Mushroom Lemon Basil Soup with Wild Rice:

-I like to use my Best Chicken or Turkey Stock in this soup (or just about any soup) but I’ve made this a ton of time with a canned or boxed broth.
+I like to use my Best Chicken or Turkey Stock in this soup (or in just about any soup) but I’ve made this a ton of time with a canned or boxed broth.
 The bit of lemon just freshens it up!
+I often make this recipe after a holiday when I have leftover ham or turkey.
+I like to mince up a little ham and add to this recipe and if I have leftover turkey, that’s a no brainer!
+Go all-vegetarian with a vegetable stock, though.

 Saving Time & Money on Elegant Mushroom Lemon Basil Soup with Wild Rice: